There’s something in the air — and it’s not love.

 Wintertime “inversion layers” of cold, still air can trap pollution created by fireplaces and other heat sources at ground level.
 The San Jose metro is also No. 4 in the ranking of single-day pollution.

 Visalia ranks No. 9 for single-day pollution.
 This city and nearby Fresno — with which it tied — are among five Central Valley cities that suffered the biggest declines in air quality from 2019 to 2020.

 The Fresno metro also ranked No. 1 for single-day pollution, the ALA says.

 1. Bakersfield, CA

-The top three metros on this list are a tight cluster: Bakersfield, Fresno and Visalia sandwiched between them.
+The top three metros on this list are a tight cluster, with Visalia sandwiched between Bakersfield and Fresno.

-It’s no surprise, then, that Bakersfield ranked No. 2 for single-day pollution — or that the city also sits on the same list of hottest real estate markets.
+It’s no surprise, then, that Bakersfield ranked No. 2 for single-day pollution — or that the city also sits on the same list of hottest real estate markets as Fresno.

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.